-- Overall, the evidence for clinical presentation and management of swimmer’s shoulder pain is sparse.5
+- Overall, the evidence for clinical presentation and management of swimmer’s shoulder pain is sparse.

-In November 2017, one of the leading medical journals in the world, The Lancet, reported the findings of 51 surgeons operating at 32 hospitals around the United Kingdom.
+The idea that arthroscopic surgery for shoulder impingement was a valueless procedure was put worth in November 2017, when one of the leading medical journals in the world, The Lancet, (6) reported the findings of 51 surgeons operating at 32 hospitals around the United Kingdom.

 In this study, 313 patients who had subacromial pain for at least 3 months with intact rotator cuff tendons, were considered eligible for arthroscopic surgery.
 These same patients had previously completed a non-operative management program that included exercise therapy and at least one steroid injection.